-Andrew McCanse Wright (@AndyMcCanse) joined the faculty of Savannah Law School after serving two years as Associate Counsel to the President in the White House Counsel’s Office.
-After six years in private practice as a litigator and white collar criminal defense attorney, Wright served as Staff Director and Counsel to the national security subcommittee of the Committee on Oversight and Government Reform in the 111th and 112th Congresses.
-He also served as Assistant Counsel to Vice President Al Gore in the Clinton White House, where he managed responses to investigations conducted by Congress, the Department of Justice, and Office of the Independent Counsel.
+Wright served as Associate Counsel to President Barack Obama in the White House Counsel’s Office.
+Previously, after six years in private practice as a litigator and white collar criminal defense attorney, Wright was Staff Director and Counsel to the national security subcommittee of the U.S. House Committee on Oversight and Government Reform from 2007 to 2011.
+Prior to his time in private practice, he served as Assistant Counsel to Vice President Al Gore in the Clinton White House, where he managed responses to investigations conducted by Congress, the Department of Justice, and the Office of the Independent Counsel.

 Most recently, Wright was Associate Professor at Savannah Law School, where he taught constitutional law, criminal law, criminal procedure, presidential powers, and federal criminal law.
 He has also taught related courses at West Virginia University College of Law and Armstrong State University.
 Wright’s research focuses on congressional oversight and its intersection with national security.

 He is a graduate of the University of Virginia School of Law and Washington & Lee University, where he was awarded a Harry S. Truman scholarship for commitment to public service.

 Areas of Expertise: National Security Law, Congressional Oversight, Executive Privilege, Presidential Powers, Government Integrity, Separation of Powers.